bhlmn/google_cloud_data_engineer/README.md

 ## Work log

+* **March 9, 2021** - 45 minutes.
+Worked in open weather forecasts, grabbing data from thredds and parsing it.
 * **March 8, 2021** - 1 hour.
 Coursera lab on using Dataflow to stream messages from a NY taxi Pub/Sub topic into BigQuery.
 * **March 5, 2021** - 30 minutes.
 Coursera course on data pipelines with Pub/Sub, Dataflow, and Data Studio.
 * **March 4, 2021** - 1 hour.
 Coursera lab on using BigQuery ML to predict whether a return visitor will make a purchase on an ecommerce site.
 Completed week 1 of GCP Big Data and ML Fundamentals.